aagricola/19-NM/02-week_PS/README.md

   - Variety

 ## Homework Assignment
-- Take five or so photographs with your phone or camera.
+- Take five or so photographs wit h your phone or camera.
 Continue to uses concepts we learned about unity when framing and composing your images.

 ## Homework
 - Finish unity assignment if you have not already